paschalugwu/Paschal_SE-DS_Notes/BASh/LoopsConditionsANDparsing.md

 Conditional statements are frequently used to check the existence of files or directories before performing operations on them.

 **Conclusion** - Understanding how to use `if`, `else`, `elif`, and `case` statements is essential for writing flexible and responsive Bash/Shell scripts.
-These constructs enable high school students to create powerful scripts for various real-world applications, from simple automation tasks to system administration.
+These constructs enable engineers to create powerful scripts for various real-world applications, from simple automation tasks to system administration.

 ## 5. Introduction to the `cut` Command in Bash/Shell